Part 4: Deploy a ML use case with inputs and outputs

 This input is a file data type.

-Declare Input and Output of our new step
+Declare Input and Output of our new pipeline

 from craft_ai_sdk.io import Input, Output